Kislapet/Kislapet.github.io/index.md

 - Becoming a doctor (GP)???
 - Becoming a rockstar drummer ????? (in my dreams)

-To achieve the first option, I have to make experience as a junior developer.
+To achieve the first option, I have to gain experience as a junior developer.

-My main worry is to have really slow and boring first experiences that would make me fed up about developing.
+My main concern is that if my first few experiences are too slow or boring, I might lose interest in software engineering.

-My ideal job involves to be given an interesting, challenging mission and to be surrounded by a trustworthy team.
+My ideal job involves being given an interesting, challenging mission and being surrounded by a trustworthy team.

-My even-more-ideal job would be this and working directly in a life sciences or health field.
+My even more ideal job would combine this with working directly in the life sciences or health field.

-The job of my wildest, sleep-deprived, mint-tea-fueled dreams would have infinite snacks, hammocks, music practice room and lasergames.
-But I think I’m getting lost.
+The job of my wildest, sleep-deprived, mint-tea-fueled dreams would have infinite snacks, hammocks, a music practice room, and laser tag.
+But I think I'm getting a bit carried away.